fseek call of stdio.

 seek(TEST,0,1);

-This is also useful for applications emulating tail -f
+This is also useful for applications emulating tail -f.
+Once you hit

 EOF on your read, and then sleep for a while, you